NW-PaGe/mpox/README.md

   - `wa_description.md`: Alter your builds description

 ## Contributing
-For any questions please submit them to our [Discussions] https://github.com/orgs/NW-PaGe/discussions/categories/q-a page otherwise software issues and requests can be logged as a Git [Issue] https://github.com/NW-PaGe/wa_mpxv/issues.
+For any questions please submit them to our [Discussions](https://github.com/orgs/NW-PaGe/discussions/categories/q-a) otherwise software issues and requests can be logged as a Git [Issue](https://github.com/NW-PaGe/wa_mpxv/issues).

 ## License
 This project is licensed under a modified GPL-3.0 License.